musikprotokoll 2023

 interconnected | interdependent

-Artists whose work is characterized by cross-border research will come to Graz for concert formats: "Sappho/ Bioluminescence" by the Australian composer Liza Lim will be heard for the first time in Austria, played by the ORF Radio Symphony Orchestra Vienna under Marin Alsop.
-The RSO Vienna will perform the Austrian premiere of new instrumental concertos by Clemens Gadenstätter and Bernhard Gander, as well as a new work by Clara Iannotta.
-Afterwards, the Austrian-Iranian trio Gabbeh will present the world premiere of its new program.
+Artists whose work is characterized by cross-border research come to Graz for concerts: Sappho/Bioluminescence by the Australian composer Liza Lim can be heard for the first time in Austria, played by the Vienna Radio Symphony Orchestra (RSO Wien) under Marin Alsop.
+It is a work somewhere between erotic trance and hallucination that makes phosphorescent plants and genetically modified creatures glow acoustically.
+The orchestra also plays the Austrian premiere of new instrumental concertos by Clemens Gadenstätter and Bernhard Gander, as well as a new work by Clara Iannotta.
+Afterward, the Austrian-Iranian trio Gabbeh presents the world premiere of its new program.

-The Canadian-based composer Sandeep Bhagwati has shaped current postcolonial musical discourses with his essays.
-He is composing a new work for Klangforum Wien.
-Estonian Madli Marje Gildemann, Norwegian Kristine Tjøgersen and Irish Karen Power use biological processes as a source of inspiration for their music.
+Canada-based composer Sandeep Bhagwati has shaped current postcolonial discourses in music with his essays.
+He has written a new work for Klangforum Wien.
+Madli Marje Gildemann of Estonia, Kristine Tjøgersen of Norway, and Karen Power of Ireland use biological processes as a source of inspiration for their music.

-Local anchoring is also a lived self-image: the Graz-based ensemble Schallfeld presents new and recent music by Beat Furrer, Sergey Kim, Carlo Elia Praderio and Katherina Klement.
-At Café Wolf, musikprotokoll networks with the Graz scene.
-Further cooperations with cultural institutions in Graz illuminate additional facets of our festival theme.
+Local anchoring remains part of how musikprotokoll sees itself: Graz-based Schallfeld Ensemble presents new and recent music by Beat Furrer, Sehyung Kim, Carlo Elia Praderio, and Katharina Klement.
+At Café Wolf, the festival networks with the local scene.
+Further collaborations with cultural institutions in Graz illuminate additional facets of the theme.

 Curated by Rainer Elstner, Susanna Niedermayr and Fränk Zimmer